 Overview

-There are “Notify When in Stock” and “Notify When Price Drops” buttons which appear on product pages and optionally on the list and search pages for the sold-out products.
-Clicking on these buttons subscribes a customer to the product stock or price updates.
+There are “Notify When in Stock” and “Notify When Price Drops” buttons that appear on product pages and optionally on list and search pages for sold-out products.
+Clicking these buttons subscribes a customer to product stock or price updates.

-“Notify When Price Drops” is displayed (or active) only for the products available in stock.
-“Notify When In Stock” is displayed (or active) only for the products NOT available in stock.
+“Notify When Price Drops” is displayed, or active, only for products available in stock.
+“Notify When In Stock” is displayed, or active, only for products not available in stock.

-When a product is back in stock or a product price decreases, a customer expects to get notified at the earliest.
+When a product is back in stock or a product price decreases, a customer expects to be notified as soon as possible.
 After the notification, the customer expects the product to be available within hours or a few days.
-For the price alerts, the customer expects that the product price will remain as advertised.
+For price alerts, the customer expects the product price to remain as advertised.

 A customer can subscribe to be alerted about the price drop of a product they are interested in.
 When the price of the product drops, the shopper receives an automated notification informing them about the change.